dlitsman/articles/articles/ping-nodejs/README.md

 }
 ```

-You might notice weird BE suffix in the function name, this stands for Big Endian.
+You might notice a weird BE suffix in the function name; it stands for Big-Endian.
 This is [endianness](https://en.wikipedia.org/wiki/Endianness).
-Some protocols use LE (little endian).
-This is just a way to pack
+There are two ways how you can pack multi-byte values in the buffer.
+This defines which byte should be first/last.

 That is it!
 We should be able to send ping requests now.
 Let's check if it works using Wireshark.